-Gathering in Gratitude (GiG) is a joyous, life-affirming and intensive adventure!
-A transformational, creative community experience inspired by the Haudenosaunee (Iroquois) Thanksgiving Address, GiG empowers soulful, Nature-based explorations and creates a new reality out of the material emerging from the collective.
-Multi-generational ensemble members engage their imagination, feelings and will to co-create a heart-centered poetic presentation of story, music, dance and visual arts to share with local audiences.
+Gathering in Gratitude (GiG) is a joyous, life-affirming adventure!
+A transformational, creative community experience inspired by the ancient Haudenosaunee (Iroquois) Thanksgiving Address, GiG empowers soulful, nature-based explorations and creates a new reality out of the material emerging from the collective.
+Multi-generational ensemble members engage their imagination, feelings and wills to co-create a heart-centered poetic presentation of story, music, dance and visual arts to share with local audiences.
+Each Gathering in Gratitude presentation is always different, depending on the ensemble.

 These are exceptionally trying times on Earth and for human-kind.
 Throughout the planet, people are enduring, evolving and emerging in beautiful ways.
 The Gathering in Gratitude process asserts that we are all aware and powerfully creative.